hakavlad/nohang/README.md

 ### How to configure nohang

-Read config and edit values.
-Execute `sudo systemctl restart nohang` for apply changes.
+Just read the config and edit the values.
+Run the command `sudo systemctl restart nohang` to apply the changes.

 ### Feedback